exosuit-docs/exosuit-docs.github.io/getting-started.md

-These are the commands you can use: launch                 Launch a new EC2 instance terminate              Terminate an EC2 instance instances              Show a summary of all running EC2 instances instances:all          Show a summary of EC2 instances (all states) dns                    List public DNS names for all EC2 instances ssh                    SSH into an EC2 instance initialize             Install Ruby and nginx on an instance
+These are the commands you can use: launch                 Launch a new EC2 instance ssh                    SSH into an EC2 instance terminate              Terminate an EC2 instance instances              Show a summary of all running EC2 instances instances:all          Show a summary of EC2 instances (all states)
 ```